Jerrykelft/fast-wasm-rectCollision/README.md

 ## Features

-- Detects collisions between an axis-aligned rectangle (AABB) and a rotated rectangle (OBB).
+- Only does one thing: compute immediate collision results per query, Performs single-shot SAT rectangle collision detection with extremely high efficiency, Detects collisions between a rotated rectangle (OBB).
+- Optimized with **float32** and `-ffast-math`, Sacrifices some numerical precision to maximize performance.

 - Uses **WebAssembly SIMD** for vectorized calculations.
-- Optimized with **float32** and `-ffast-math`.
-- Extremely fast: capable of hundreds of thousands of collision checks per frame.
 - Minimal footprint: only `.c` and `.wasm` files are needed.
+- Minimal footprint: only a single `.wasm` file is provided, with **no additional components** (including any JS loader) and **no dependencies**.
+You need to write your own loader.
+At runtime, it is recommended to embed it as a base64 string and parse it synchronously, since the module is extremely small.

+## Notes / Limitations

+- Very small or very large rectangles may encounter precision issues due to float32 limitations.
+- This library does not implement continuous collision detection or physics; it only provides a fast immediate collision check.

 ---

 ## Files